 Direct costs are identifiable, and useful for taking any short-term decisions, but cannot be used for taking any long-term decisions, as it does not include all other costs that may apply to long-term decisions.

-The main challenge while operating business is indirect costs.
-Indirect costs are unidentifiable costs, the business can see how much they can expand on a long-term basis and then they can measure the profits.
+The main challenge while operating a business is indirect costs.
+Indirect costs are unidentifiable costs, the business can see how much they can expand on a long-term basis, and then they can measure the profits.